yoshinorisekimoto/api-learning-notes/README.md

 ## Overview
 This repository contains my hands-on learning journey for API fundamentals and architecture concepts.
 The goal is not only to understand APIs, but to be able to explain system design concepts clearly.

+This repository is also intended to demonstrate my ability to design and explain API-driven systems in platform and ecosystem environments.

 ## What I Learned